-The resolutions committee adjourned shortly before 3 o'clock and immediately went to the convention hall where the delegates.
-The report was not made ployers who would let their men attend Republican meetings and who refused the same privilege to those who wanted to attend Democratic meetings.
+The resolutions committee adjourned shortly before 3 o'clock and immediately went to the convention hall where the committee's report was presented to the delegates.
+The report was not made giving special attention to trusts.
+He said that there were some employers who would let their men attend Republican meetings and who refused the same privilege to those who wanted to attend Democratic meetings.